material-motion/material-motion/specifications/transactions.md

 **Operations**: Transactions should support the following operations.

 > Note: the function names included below are not prescriptive.
 Provide argument names and context where your language allows.
-It is more important that you support the operation and the relevant arguments than what the API is called.
+It is more important that you support the operation and the relevant arguments than what the exact API is called.

 Minimal support: